8 Hair Colour for Older Women Mistakes… And How to Fix Them!

 I know a lot of women love all over red hair.
 But I think it is aging and old-fashioned.
 Your skin starts to lose pigment after 40, and the contrast between hair and skin is too much.
-Use a color-enhancing shampoo, or even a few highlights or a little copper to look more natural.
+Use a colour-enhancing shampoo, or even a few highlights or a little copper to look more natural.

 Mistake #8: Being Too Bold

-The secret of chunky color is in the placement; such as a section in your fringe or around your hairline to frame your face.
+The secret of chunky colour is in the placement; such as a section in your fringe or around your hairline to frame your face.
 If you’re grey, experiment with pastel tones like pale pink or smoky blue.
 That can be very stylish.

 If you want to know even more about hair that’s grey or greying, or if you have more Bad Hair Days than you have cups of tea in a month, get your copy of Grey Hair & You.
 Will it help?
 Yes!

-Are you guilty of any of these hair color mistakes?
+Are you guilty of any of these hair colour mistakes?
 Are you happy with your hair?
 Do you despair of ever having gorgeous locks again?
 Share some of your woes and triumphs; we love to hear from you!